Skip to content

 Once you get a little spark this way, you can use that power to fix some of the root causes that led to your burnout.

-Accept the Gift.
-This means admitting your burnout came here to help you.
+I’m no Pollyanna and I see the dark sides of plenty of things.
+Burnout has a lot of dark sides.
+It has some bright sides too, and I invite you to see if you can consider it a kind of gift.
+Your burnout came here to help you.
 It’s not being especially polite about how it helps.
 In fact, it’s protesting very rudely and screwing up your life right now.
 It’s doing that to get your attention.
-But if you can learn from this moment, it will ultimately help.
+This moment sucks.
+But if you can learn from this moment, it will ultimately help you succeed as a writer for the rest of your life.

 Your writing burnout is forcing you to look at (and adjust!) the scope of your current expectations.

-Your writing burnout says you’re doing more than enough.
-So, listen to it.
-It’s trying to give you a present… by waking you up to how much you’re really doing.
+So, listen to what your burnout is saying.
+It’s trying to give you a present… by waking you up to how much you’re really doing… and how little it’s serving you.

 Yes, all of it!
 Write it down.
 Your different writing projects, other career and work tasks, domestic labor, emotional labor, social commitments, lifestyle stressors; all of it.
 You need to list it out and face it.